candleshine/improving-spy/lesson-plans/week1_slides.md

 Build the backend API for a chat app (UI provided) that lets users chat with a secret agent you design.
 Your API will connect to an Ollama-based LLM, which will craft responses in your agent's unique style.

 **Week 1 Homework:**
 Define your agent's personality!
 Decide how your agent talks, acts, and responds.
-The personality you create this week will shape how the LLM replies to users through your API.
+The personality you create this week will shape how the LLM replies to users through your API
 ---

 # 🕵️ Week 1: Mission Briefing – Setup HQ